-Religion and morals.
+Religion and Morals.

 I lost both of my parents some time ago and a son who was stillborn, now as a sometime believer in an afterlife if I never die I’ll never see the people I have loved and lost again.
 Of course, if there isn’t an afterlife and this really is all there is well, then, I want to stick around for as long as possible.
 But what if I decided to take the magic pill, or follow the magic diet, that will allow me to see in the next millennium and beyond but my husband or my children decide not to?
 What then?

-Can I really face a possibly never ending future without them?
+Can I really face a possibly never-ending future without them?
 And then there is the moral issue.
 No doubt when the scientists do come up with the elixir of life and I really have no doubt that at some point in the near future they will do just that, it will be very expensive.
-Too expensive for the majority of the worlds population.
+Too expensive for the majority of the world's population.
 How will I feel knowing that I can live for hundreds of years and more but the life expectancy in Swaziland is under forty?
 I’d like to think I would have the strength of character to say thanks but no thanks to the magic pill, not until it was available to everyone.

-Realistically, I know that I’m not that strong, at least I won’t be if my loved ones do decided to take the medicine.
+Realistically, I know that I’m not that strong, at least I won’t be if my loved ones do decide to take the medicine.
 I know that I’ll be right there with them popping pills, or restricting my calorie intake, or whatever it is that will work.

-More time for vacations.
+More Time for Vacations.

 I think the answer to that one is yes, at least at first.